Subacute bacterial endocarditis in Adult

 The diagnosis of endocarditis can be made by isolating the responsible organism in blood culture and by visualizing the vegetation on echocardiography.
 Treatment is with prolonged antibiotics and sometimes with surgery to remove the source of infection.

 I33.0 – Acute and subacute infective endocarditis

 - There are a variety of infections that can result in bacteremia without necessarily being associated with seeding of the heart valves.
 Cellulitis, septic joint, cholecystitis or cholangitis, and intraabdominal abscess are a few such infections.

-- Cardiac devices such as pacemakers or left ventricular assist devices or other intravascular devices such as PICC lines or ports can become infected and lead to prolonged bacteremia without the heart valves themselves necessarily being infected.
+- Cardiac devices such as pacemakers or left ventricular assist devices or other intravascular devices such as peripherally inserted central catheter (PICC) lines or ports can become infected and lead to prolonged bacteremia without the heart valves themselves necessarily being infected.

 - Some conditions are associated with noninfectious valvular vegetations – systemic lupus erythematosus, Lambl's excrescences.